Growing up in a Boston suburb, my curious nature led me toward studies in entomology, biology and ecology.

-After a few years of working and studying at Harvard’s Museum of Comparative Zoology and the BioLabs, I earned a BFA in communications design from Pratt Institute and honed my skills as an art director and designer for the music and cable divisions of TimeWarner.
+After a few years of working at Harvard’s Museum of Comparative Zoology and the BioLabs, I earned a BFA in communications design from Pratt Institute in NY and honed my skills as an art director and designer for advertising, music and cable TV divisions of TimeWarner.

-While at HBO, my adventures led me to travels in Latin America and the Caribbean, where I documented tropical forest ecosystems for The Rainforest Alliance, to support conservation efforts with sponsorship from FujiFilm, TimeWarner and Nikon.
+While there, my adventures led me to travels in Latin America and the Caribbean with sponsorship from FujiFilm, TimeWarner and Nikon, where I documented tropical forest ecosystems for The Rainforest Alliance to support conservation efforts.
 I loved the jungle by day and especially at night.
-Alive, beautiful, unpredictable and expansive.
-There were golden opportunities back in the urban jungle too, in the form of access to the creative riches of emerging digital tools.
+Expansive, alive, unpredictable and beautiful.
+There were golden opportunities back in the urban jungle too, in the form of access to the creative riches of emerging digital tools on the Macintosh platform.
 I learned to merge my photographic and illustrative skills by diving deep into Photoshop.

-In the mid-90s, I moved to Seattle for access water for kayaking and live in the scenic environmentally progressive west.
-I’ve freelanced since ’94 as a photographer, photo-illustrator and digital imaging instructor.
+I moved to Seattle in the 90s for ocean kayaking, camping and easy winters in the environmentally progressive west.
+I’ve freelanced since ’96 as a photographer, photo-illustrator and photography educator.

 In 2001, I discovered my passion for teaching creativity when invited to teach at the Santa Fe Workshops.
 My first workshop filled and I was hooked on the experience.
-Since then, I have lead creative workshops at twelve US locations, and four in Mexico and Canada.
+Since then, I have led creative workshops at twelve US locations, and four in Mexico, Canada, Cuba, Amsterdam and Paris.
 My teaching method blends technical skills with intuition, inspiration and artistic vision.
-I enjoy helping others develop the ability to reach their creative goals. (see my Workshops page for listings, past and present workshops and student testimonials.)
+I enjoy helping others get past perceived limitations to reach their creative goals. (see my Workshops page for listings, past and present workshops and student testimonials.)

 I publish articles in magazines such as Nikon World, After Capture, PRINT, Communication Arts, Archive, Digital Photo Pro, Rangefinder, PC Photo, PhotoMedia, Shots, Layers, and in many books and websites.
-Active as a portfolio consultant and beta tester, I have built an ‘in-kind’ relationship with CanonUSA, LensBaby, Wacom Pen Tablets, Honl Photo, APhotofolio, OnOne Software, Alien Skin Software, Focal Press and Photoshelter so my students can explore their creativity and great products.
-To engage my community, I co-founded and present at the nation’s second largest Photoshop User Group, a Meetup sponsored by Adobe in Seattle.
+Active as a portfolio consultant and beta tester, I have built ‘in-kind’ relationships with LensBaby, Wacom Pen Tablets, Topaz Labs, Photofolio, OnOne Software, Alien Skin Software, Focal Press and Photoshelter so I can demonstrate great products in my classes and workshops.
+To engage my community, I co-founded and present at the 2600+ member Photoshop User Group, and own the 5550+member Seattle Photography Club.
+I have been selected to represent Fujifilm as an official Fujifilm CREATOR photographer and shoot exclusively with their cameras.

-When not working in my studio filled with favorite collections, I travel, kayak, dance and teach private and public destination workshops.
+When not working in my home studio filled with favorite collections, I travel, camp, kayak and teach private and public destination workshops.
 My full website is here .

 enjoy, comment if you like, and please share this blog.